ImaBadSlime/simple-sell-bot-ti/README.md

 # simple-sell-bot-ti
 This is a simple bot made for bids monitoring and selling any asset if bids are present in the order book.
-It's initial purpose was to sell "Тинькофф ЖК Luzhniki Collection" besause right now it's almost impossible to sell them without any automation.
+It's initial purpose was to sell "Тинькофф ЖК Luzhniki Collection" because right now it's almost impossible to sell them without any automation.

 ## Usage
 ### Bundled version
 - Just double click it to start! :D

 ### Source code
-- Install puthon
+- Install python
 - Install dependencies
 - Run in your favorite IDE!